 THE CHIEF RISK OFFICER

 The Chief Risk Officer (CRO) oversees the entire risk management function and leads the development, implementation, maintenance and continuous improvement of Enterprise Risk Management (ERM) Program processes and tools.
-The CRO is the Vice Chairman of the Risk Management Executive Committee (RMEC) which directs the Enterprise Risk and Insurance Management (ERIM) Department in facilitating the ERM processes throughout the Company and in collecting and analyzing key business risk information for reporting to the RMEC.
+The CRO is the Vice Chairman of the Risk Management Executive Committee (RMEC) which directs the Enterprise Risk and Insurance Management (ERIM) Department in facilitating the ERM process throughout Manila Water and in collecting and analyzing key business risk information for reporting to the RMEC.

 THE ENTERPRISE RISK AND INSURANCE MANAGEMENT